A flexible and differentiable coil proxy for stellarator equilibrium optimization: Theory

+QUADCOIL is a recent reformulation of the winding surface model~\cite{lanke_fu_global}.
+It enables quadratic non-convex objectives and constraints that were previously unavailable.
+In this section, we will briefly introduce QUADCOIL and the types of coil optimization problems that it can study.

-Rather than solving a regularized least-squares problem, the QUADCOIL formulation generalizes the winding surface problem to a non-convex quadratically constrained quadratic program (QCQP):
+Rather than a regularized least-squares problem, QUADCOIL formulates the winding surface problem as a non-convex quadratically constrained quadratic program (QCQP):

-Here, $x'$ are the coil parameters, e.g. Fourier coefficients parametrizing a Fourier series expansion of $\phi'$, along with slack variables. $f_c:\mathbb{R}^{N}\to \mathbb{R}, g_c:\mathbb{R}^{N}\to \mathbb{R}^{n_\text{ineq}}, h_c:\mathbb{R}^{N}\to \mathbb{R}^{n_\text{eq}}$ are quadratic functions in $x'$.
-While a non-convex QCQP is NP-hard, thanks to the strong convexity of $f_B$ or similar $B_\text{norm}$ terms, one can show that even when $f_c, g_c, h_c$ include non-convex terms, the problem's exact solution can still be found in polynomial-time using the Shor relaxation method.
-The restriction of quadratic functions can be removed and still solved, but at the cost of formulating a general non-convex problem with non-convex constraints.
+Here, $x'$ are the coil parameters, e.g., coefficients parameterizing a Fourier series expansion of $\Phi'$, along with slack variables. $f_c:\mathbb{R}^{N}\to \mathbb{R}$, $g_c:\mathbb{R}^{N}\to \mathbb{R}^{n_\text{ineq}}$, and $h_c:\mathbb{R}^{N}\to \mathbb{R}^{n_\text{eq}}$ are quadratic functions in $x'$.
+Here, one of $f_c$ and $g_c$ must contain some form of $B_\text{norm}$ term, such as the NESCOIL objective $f_B$.
+While a non-convex QCQP is NP-hard, thanks to the strong convexity of $f_B$, even when $f_c$, $g_c$, and $h_c$ include non-convex terms, the problem is still often exactly solvable as a convex semidefinite program (SDP) in polynomial-time using the Shor relaxation method~\cite{shor_quadratic_1987}.
+Notably, the existence of an exact SDP relaxation is a special property of QCQP.
+It does not generalize to other types of non-linear optimization problems.
+When $f_c$, $g_c$, and $h_c$ become generic non-linear functions, the problem can still be solved.
+However, the computational cost may increase, because the problem is now a general non-convex optimization problem.

-By allowing non-convex quadratic penalties and constraints, QUADCOIL can study many realistic objectives unavailable to previous winding surface methods.
-These include: \begin{enumerate} \item The curvature proxy $ f_\kappa^\infty$ \cite{lanke_fu_global}
+By allowing non-convex quadratic penalties, QUADCOIL can study many realistic objectives that are unavailable to prior winding surface methods reviewed in Section~\ref{sec:theory:ws}.
+These include: \begin{enumerate} \item The curvature proxy $f_\kappa^\infty$, used in~\cite{lanke_fu_global}:

-\item The self-Lorentz force \cite{robin_minimization_2022}:
+\item The self-Lorentz force~\cite{robin2022minimization}:

-Here, $\mathbf{r}''$ and $\mathbf{r}'$ are locations on the winding surface. $\pi_{\mathbf{r}''}$ is the projection operator onto the winding surface at location $\mathbf{r}''$. $\mathbf I$ is the identity matrix. \item The coil-field alignment $\K\cdot \B(\mathbf x')$, which is potentially useful for estimating the critical current of high-temperature superconductor (HTS) coils \cite{formulation_IXB, formulation_IXB2}. \item The curvature proxy $\KK$, which is part of the numerator of the curvature of $\K$:
+Here, $r''$ and $r'$ are locations on the winding surface. $\pi_{r''}$ is the projection operator onto the winding surface at location $r''$. $\mathbf I$ is the identity matrix.
+This objective will later be used in Section\ref{sec: results: force}. \item The coil-field alignment $\K\cdot \B(x')$, which is potentially useful for estimating the critical current of high-temperature superconductor (HTS) coils~\cite{formulation_IXB, formulation_IXB2}. \item The total stored energy in the magnetic field (implemented in filamentary optimization in Guinchard et al.~\cite{guinchard2024including}):